 NOTE: A mobility aid for a client who is birth through 20 years of age is medically necessary when it is required to correct or ameliorate a disability or physical illness or condition.

 Durable medical equipment (DME) is defined as medical equipment or appliances manufactured to withstand repeated use, ordered by a physician for use in the home, and required to correct or ameliorate the client’s disability, condition, or illness.
-Since there is no single authority (such as a federal agency) that confers the official status of “durable medical equipment” on any device or product, the Health and Human Services Commission (HHSC) retains the right to make such determinations with regard to DME covered by Texas Medicaid.Provider Type(s)
+Since there is no single authority (such as a federal agency) that confers the official status of “durable medical equipment” on any device or product, the Health and Human Services Commission (HHSC) retains the right to make such determinations with regard to DME covered by Texas Medicaid.

+Push-Rim Activated Power Assist Wheelchair (PAPAW) System

+A push-rim activated power assist wheelchair (PAPAW) system is a wheelchair accessory that adds a power component to manual wheelchairs for additional power for propulsion and for braking.
+These systems may include specially designed wheels with sensors and motors embedded to determine the force that is exerted by the person upon the wheel.
+The system includes components such as the drive wheels,batteries, battery chargers, controls and mounting hardware.

+Provider Type(s)

 Specialized/Custom Wheeled Mobility Systems Qualified Rehabilitation Professional (QRP) (Specialty SC - QRP performing provider)